 Club Executive Team

-Collectively, a club’s officers are refered to as the club’s Executive Team.
+Collectively, a club’s officers are referred to as the club’s Executive Team.
 The club officer positions and their respective responsibilities are listed below:

 - Vice President Education